 - Start with holding your baby against your hip.
 Baby should be sitting in the middle of the wrap against her bottom and back (with the KeaBabies logo).

 - Take the piece of the wrap closest to your back, and wrap it around your back and up and over your opposite shoulder, keeping the fabric nice and tight.
-The fabric should be under both of baby’s arms.
+The fabric should be under both of the baby’s arms.

 - Lift the other arm up and over baby’s head and around under her bottom, leaning forward.